-NOTE: The type certificate holder (TCH) or applicant develops the inspection and restoration tasks using the Airlines for America (A4A), operator manufacturer scheduled maintenance development, Maintenance Steering Group - 3rd Task Force (MSG-3), and later revisions, and the EZAP described in the current edition of AC 25-27.
-A Supplemental Type Certificate (STC) holder or applicant does not utilize the Maintenance Review Board (MRB) process, but uses the guidance contained in the current edition of AC 25-27 to develop new or revise EWIS ICA as required for a design change.
+NOTE: The type certificate holder (TCH) or applicant develops the inspection and restoration tasks using the Airlines for America (A4A), operator manufacturer scheduled maintenance development, Maintenance Steering Group - 3rd Task Force (MSG-3), and later revisions, and the EZAP described in AC 25-27.
+A Supplemental Type Certificate (STC) holder or applicant does not utilize the Maintenance Review Board (MRB) process, but uses the guidance contained in AC 25-27 to develop new or revise EWIS ICA as required for a design change.